Master of Arts in Biblical Languages (MABL)

 Costs, Scholarships and Financing

-To find the costs of the program, see the current year Graduate Tuition and Fees for the MABL program.
+To find the costs of the program, see the current year Graduate Tuition and Fees.

-HBU offers several types of scholarships to help our incoming students.
-Below is a list of those applicable to MABL students.
+HBU offers several types of scholarships to help our incoming students:

 Program Scholarship (up to 50% of Tuition, i.e. $750/class): This is a competitive scholarship, which is granted based on a variety of factors (GPA, vocational calling, strength of resume, etc.).
 It is granted only to incoming students.
 And about 1/4 of our students get this scholarship.
 If you are applying for the program scholarship, please submit a letter of introduction of yourself to the Scholarship Committee addressing your goals and how this degree will help you achieve them, as well as a description of the top 5-10 books that have influenced you.
 In addition, please include your church membership information.
 This essay should be about 300-500 words and uploaded with the application.